Charry2014/ai-catflap/README.md

 The `./bin/buildtflite.sh` script will create the model for you from the labelled image data, however it is worth drawing attention to the iterative nature of this.
 Take some images, label them, run them in your target system, have that record the images it classifies, take any images that are incorrectly classified by the model and use them as new training images, repeat.

+# Live Deployment

+Once you have trained a model and have the Pi in place it is time to start using the output to enable and disable the cat flap.

-# Modifying the Cat Flap
+## Modifying the Cat Flap
 -- work in progress --

 [Sure Flap cat flap disassembly instructions on the FCC website](https://fccid.io/XO9-FLAP-1001/Internal-Photos/INTERNAL-PHOTOS-1238385).
 If you have never used the FCC website it is sometimes very helpful for finding out the internal details of many products.